 - Work is allocated among the employees who have the skills and knowledge to complete it.

-- There are tools in place to track everyone’s performance and monitor progress.
+- There are tools in place, such as daily planners, to track everyone’s performance and monitor progress.

 - The team feels more accountable as they see task dependencies and how their work affects the overall process.